vsrnth/hydeout-jekyll-starter/_drafts/things-i-use-on-my-mac.md

 - I could go into detail as to what's good about it, but since it has 21 day trial take it for a whirl.

 #### <a name=choosy></a> Choosy
-- As the name suggests this app helps you choose which browser to use when opening links instead of the default browser, Choosy sends them to the right browser.
-Every time.
+- As the name suggests this app helps you choose which browser to use when opening links instead of the default browser.
 - You can customise Choosy to the way you want it, links from Slack can go a specific browser and links from Discord can go to another browser.

 #### <a name=vanilla></a> Vanilla